oktadev/okta-blog/_source/_posts/2020-03-07-spring-cloud-stream.md

 Cache-Control: no-cache, no-store, max-age=0, must-revalidate ...
 ```
 The reason for this is that by including the Okta Spring Boot Starter you've auto-configured OAuth SSO (Single Sign-on), and by default all requests require authentication.
-I'm pointing this out simply because at this point all you've done is include a dependency--no configuration--so it might seem a little confusing.
+I'm pointing this out simply because at this point all you've done is include a dependency--without any configuration--so it might seem a little confusing.

 ## Create a RabbitMQ Pub-Sub Messaging Service